JuliaRon/KaplanIY469GitIntro/README.md

 # Kaplan IY469 Git Intro

-1. Install git on your machine: [Instructions](https://github.com/git-guides/install-git)
+1. Install git on your machine: [Instructions](https://github.com/git-guides/install-git) (check if already installed with `git --version`)
 2. Create an account on [Github](https://github.com/)
 3. Fork this repository
 4. Clone your forked repository